 Our law firm works with veteran investigators and highly qualified experts, including doctors, nurses and other medical professionals.
 They can help us to establish what happened in your case, what party (or parties) should be held responsible and the amount you deserve in just compensation.

-Medical malpractice occurs when a doctor, nurse or other medical professional deviates from the applicable standard of medical care, or what a reasonably careful health care provider would have done if facing the same or similar circumstances.
+Not all negative outcomes are the result of medical malpractice.
+Medical malpractice occurs only when a medical professional fails to adhere to an applicable standard of medical care, and an injury or death occurs as a result.
+In other words, the medical professional failed to do what a reasonably careful professional would have done if facing the same or similar circumstances.

 To better understand what medical malpractice is – and whether it has harmed you or a loved one – please view Patrick A. Salvi II’s description in this video:

 Medical negligence can be committed by a hospital, doctor, nurse, dentist or any other medical professional.
 It can arise in a wide range of situations, including:

 If you believe that you or a loved one has suffered harmed due to medical negligence as described above or in any other situation, you should contact an experienced Chicago medical malpractice attorney without delay.

 A lawyer can serve as a liaison between you and the hospital or the insurance companies who contact you.
 The attorney can also begin immediate work on the investigation of your case.
 Often, steps may need to be taken right away to ensure that important evidence is preserved.

 When you meet with a lawyer, you should expect the lawyer to ask questions such as:

 It will help if you can compile medical records, invoices and insurance statements.
 However, if you cannot track down those documents, it should not stop you from getting legal help.